-22 Medical Need
+Medical Need

-Applications on medical grounds are prioritised if they are supported by a medical consultant's report, obtained by the applicant specifying the medical advantage of the child attending the preferred school.
+- 3.62 Applications on medical grounds are prioritised if they are supported by a medical consultant's report, obtained by the applicant specifying the medical advantage of the child attending the preferred school.
 Reports from family doctors or other health professionals are not accepted for this purpose.
-Note that priority is only given if places are available.
+Note that priority is only given if places are available. - 3.63 The Council will only offer priority where it can be evidenced that the preferred school is the only viable option when compared with other schools that the Council may be able to offer.

-23 Multiple birth children
+Multiple birth children

-If when applying the over-subscription criteria, the last child to be admitted is one of a multiple birth, then the Council will admit the other sibling(s) (see also paragraph 8.9).
+3.64 If when applying the over-subscription criteria, the last child to be admitted is one of a multiple birth, then the Council will admit the other sibling(s) (see also paragraph 3.68 - 3.70).

-24 Non-Newport residents
+Non-Newport residents

-Applicants living in other authority (council) areas who want their children to go to a Newport school should apply via Newport City Council in accordance with the Council's agreed timescales.
+3.65 With the exception of those living within the Monmouthshire County Council area, applicants living in other authority (council) areas who want their children to go to a Newport school should apply via Newport City Council in accordance with the Council's agreed timescales.
 Please note that since the Council is unable to access the Council Tax records of residents in other areas, such applications must be supported by photocopied evidence of residency.